alichtman/gopro-chaptered-video-assembler/README.md

 - Built with user safety in mind (will never delete your data without asking)
 - And has an integration test that uses real GoPro videos

-### Why can't you just sort the files by last modified time?
+### Why can't you sort the files by creation time in the video editor?

-Not all video editors support sorting this way in the native file selector dialog.
-It's great that you can do this in the file explorer, but you still have a problem at edit time.
+- Not all video editors conveniently support this workflow.
+[Here's how you do this in Premiere Pro](https://www.youtube.com/watch?v=J-qcGNaneMc).
+It's not exactly a one-click operation.
+- When I recorded the footage, the chaptered video files were one continuous clip.
+So I should be working with them as one file.

 ## How does it work?